mertcelebi/Support/source/markdown/intake_faq.md

 ### What if the patient does not have an email address or access to the internet?

-If the patient does not have access to email for any reason the intake process will revert back to the manual process.
+If the patient does not have access to email for any reason, the intake process will revert back to the manual process.
 One option is to suggest that patient enlist an adult relative for help.
 PatientBank allows “authorized entities” to serve as proxies for patient and may request and authorize records.

 ### What if the patient is coming from outside the country or has received care in a foreign country?